NocturnalNebula/litstash/readMe.txt

 A NOTE ON WAYBACK MACHINE CAPTURES
 ''''''''''''''''''''''''''''''''''

-Literotica has changed its site scheme/format four times since its inception.
+Literotica has changed its site scheme/format five times since its inception.
 Each change was relevant to how the submission data is scraped from the source HTML.
 While downloading from Wayback Machine captures, you'll notice that the scheme of each page is displayed.
 Although I have done everything I can to